Digital Product Owner Senior

 As the Digital Product Owner, you will take ownership of specific part of the digital product and as a champion of the product vision and your team, you will turn the roadmap into deliverables and secure the alignment with the overall strategy and product vision.
 You are a member of a stable team and are responsible for managing the team backlog prioritization and delivery.

-You will lead the Renault Trucks Platforms & Modern Integrations Team.
+You will lead the Data - VT New Trucks Sales Team(s) and report to the Sustovic Pernilla.
 These will be some selected responsibilities:

 Support the team in creating product specifications in the form of user stories with acceptance criteria, to ensure the stable team have all required information to deliver the desired outcome.